mansakondo/polymorphic_aliases/README.md

 # polymorphic_aliases
 An ActiveRecord extension to use aliases for your polymorphic associations.

-WARNING: This gem is purely experimental (for now), so do don't use it in production.
+WARNING: This gem is purely experimental (for now), so don't use it in production.
 ## Usage
 Your model code:
 ```ruby